tytot/tytot/README.md

 </p>

 ## :mortar_board: Daily Trivia!
-*Updated 11/29/2021 at 12:00 AM*
+*Updated 11/30/2021 at 12:00 AM*
-### Which of these is an Italian Design firm?
+### How is the word 'ambulance' normally written on the front of American ambulances?
 <details>
 <summary>
-Escada
+in French
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Fendi
+in reverse
 </summary>

 :heavy_check_mark: *Correct!*
 </details>
 <details>
 <summary>
-Ghost
+in braille
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Mainbocher
+in gibberish
 </summary>

 :x: *Wrong...*